Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/dupliverts.rst

 allowing to model geometrical arrangements of objects (e.g. the columns of a Greek temple, the trees in a garden, an army of robot soldiers, the desks in a classroom).
 The object can be of any object type which Blender supports.
-The second approach is to use them to model an object starting from a single part of it (e.g. the spikes in a club, the thorns of a sea-urchin, the tiles in a wall, the petals in a flower).
+The second approach is to use them to model an object starting from a single part of it (e.g. the spikes in a club, the thorns of a sea-urchin, the tiles in a wall,the petals in a flower).

 .. note:: Download example blend-file